claby2/mouse-track/README.md

 # Mouse Track
 Track, display, and graph the position of a mouse cursor.

-The application produces a heatmap and plots the mouse positions .
+The application produces a heatmap and plots the mouse positions.
+Mouse Track is only available for Windows OS as it requires functions from the Windows API.

 ## Getting Started